 Augusta Technical College’s Aviation Maintenance Technology Training Center is located on the Thomson/McDuffie Regional Airport in Thomson, Georgia.
-The facility has approximately 16,000 square feet of space that includes two general classrooms and six labs for powerplant specific courses.
+The facility has approximately 16,000 square feet of space that includes two general classrooms and six labs for Instructional purposes.

 The facility houses all of the equipment and materials necessary to satisfy FAA requirements for certification of the program including four complete aircraft.